-The Berimbolo is the name created by Andre Galvao as a reference to a specific movement, this movement was created by Brazilian Jiu Jitsu competitors having derived from the De La Riva Guard.
+The Berimbolo is the name given by Andre Galvao to a specific grappling movement, this movement was created by Brazilian Jiu Jitsu competitors having derived from the De La Riva Guard.
 This grappling position requires the guard player to spin upside-down in an attempt to disrupt the balance of his opponent.
 This spin will cause the guard player to either get a sweep (reverse the position) – which is usually called an helicóptero, or take control of his opponent’s back, which is a berimbolo.
-This position is one of the most popular trends of BJJ since its revival in the late 2000s decade, a revival led by Rafael Mendes and perpetuated by many other fighters such as Ary Farias, Joao, and Paulo Miyao and many, many others, especially in the lower weight classes of the sport.
+This position is one of the most popular trends of BJJ since it was first seen by the hands and feet of Samuel Braga during the mid 2000s decade, a position that gained mainstream notoriety with Rafael Mendes and was perpetuated by many other competitors such as Ary Farias, Joao, and Paulo Miyao and many, many others, especially in the lower weight classes of the sport.

 How Did the Berimbolo Start?

 According to Tatame Magazine in August of 2012, the father of the Berimbolo was Marcel Ferreira.
 Around 1993 Marcel was a purple belt who trained at the famous Carlson Gracie Academy, having (like many other members of the team) the De La Riva Guard as his favorite position.
 One of his training partners, by the name of Eduardo, would consistently pass his DLR guard by stepping back towards the hook.
 This killed the effectiveness of Marcel’s De La Riva.
 In trying to come up with a solution to this back step, Marcel Ferreira started inverting on the hook, developing from there a sweep and a back take.
 Positions he would have used in competition during the 1990s, including in the first world championship (1996).